 The Adoption Process:

-2) Once we approve your application, we will contact you for a phone interview and a homecheck.
+3. Once we approve your application, we will contact you to schedule a short phone interview and a homecheck.

-3) Upon a successful interview and homecheck, the animal is yours!
-Congratulations!
+4. Upon a successful interview and homecheck, the cat/dog is yours!

-Most animal care agencies focus on the rescue of puppies and kittens, VFTA specializes in rescuing, rehabilitating, and finding homes for elderly, infirm, abused or abandoned animals.
+Most animal care agencies focus on the rescue of puppies and kittens.
+VFTA specializes in rescuing, rehabilitating and finding homes for elderly, infirm, abused, or abandoned animals.
 These animals are at the highest risk of being euthanized in animal shelters.
 Abandoned animals often lack preventative care and are sometimes physically abused, which manifests in behavior problems.
 Prior to adoption, elderly animals first require extensive vet care, either to treat a pre-existing condition or to make sure that one does not exist.
-Most elderly companion animals come to us frightened, mistrustful and depressed.
+Most elderly comparison animals come to us frightened, mistrustful and depressed.
 They require both vet care for their medical problems and help from a behaviorist/trainer to overcome the problems resulting from the abandonment and neglect.